Hebrews 12:1

 Watching not anyone falling away from the grace of God, not anyone a root of bitterness growing up many might be corrupted.

 Paraphrase: Therefore, each of you should be vigilant.
-Don’t let anyone fall away from the covenant of grace in Christ (Hebrews 12:24) and return to the Jewish religion which is just a covenant of works.
+Don’t let anyone fall away from the covenant of grace in Christ (Hebrews 12:24) and return to the Jewish religion which is a covenant based on works.
 Watch carefully that no bitterness and anger arise between brothers and sisters.
 This happens way to quickly amongst those who should know better.
 Look at how quickly weeds spring up in your gardens and fields.
 In the same way, when some one plants a seed of bitterness, the roots of that plant grow downward and the fruit of that plant grows upwards.
 The result is that people eat this fruit and are poisoned.
-(James 3:5) The body of Christ begins to come apart, and the believers begin to bite and devour each other like a bunch of savage animals.
+(James 3:5) The body of Christ begins to come apart, and believers begin to bite and devour each other like a bunch of savage animals.
 (Galatians 5:15) Watch carefully for these weeds (Hosea 10:4) and strike them out before they do real damage.

 Comments:

-Heb 12:16
+Hebrews 12:16

 μή τις πόρνος ἢ βέβηλος ὡς Ἠσαῦ, ὃς ἀντὶ βρώσεως μιᾶς ἀπέδετο τὰ πρωτοτόκια ἑαυτοῦ.